-43 See Security Council resolution 1329 (2000), UN doc.
+See Security Council resolution 1329 (2000), UN doc.
 S/RES/1329 (2000), 5 December 2000, preambular paras.
 7 and 8.

-44 See Letter dated 17 June 2002 from the Secretary General addressed to the president of the Security Council, UN doc.
+See Letter dated 17 June 2002 from the Secretary General addressed to the president of the Security Council, UN doc.
 S/2002/678, 19 June 2003, to which the Report on the Judicial Status of the International Criminal tribunal For the Former Yugoslavia and the Prospects for Referring Certain Cases to National Courts is attached.

-45 Ibid., para.
+31 Ibid., para.
 2 et seq.

-46 Ibid., paras.
+32 Ibid., paras.
 38-41.

-plication of the Prosecutor, whether to refer a case to a national court, reasoning that such a procedural mechanism infringed on the statutory powers of the Prosecutor.48
+application of the Prosecutor, whether to refer a case to a national court, reasoning that such a procedural mechanism infringed on the statutory powers of the Prosecutor.34

-By Presidential Statement of 23 July 200249 the Security Council "recognized", "that the ICTY should concentrate its work on the prosecution and trial of the civilian, military and paramilitary leaders suspected of being responsible for serious violations of international humanitarian law committed in the territory of the former Yugoslavia since 1991, rather than on minor actors" and "endorsed" "the broad strategy for the transfer of cases involving intermediary and lower-level accused to competent national jurisdictions".
+By Presidential Statement of 23 July 200235 the Security Council "recognized", "that the ICTY should concentrate its work on the prosecution and trial of the civilian, military and paramilitary leaders suspected of being responsible for serious violations of international humanitarian law committed in the territory of the former Yugoslavia since 1991, rather than on minor actors" and "endorsed" "the broad strategy for the transfer of cases involving intermediary and lower-level accused to competent national jurisdictions".

 Rule 11bis was amended accordingly in December 2002.
-The President of the Tribunal could appoint a trial chamber after the confirmation of the indictment to determine whether the case should be referred to the authorities of a state.50 Rule 11bis(B) stipulated that the trial chamber could take the decision on referral proprio motu or at the request of the Prosecutor.
+The President of the Tribunal could appoint a trial chamber after the confirmation of the indictment to determine whether the case should be referred to the authorities of a state.36 Rule 11bis(B) stipulated that the trial chamber could take the decision on referral proprio motu or at the request of the Prosecutor.
 The criteria for the transferral of cases were "the gravity of the crimes charged" and the "level of responsibility" of the accused.

 Although the procedural mechanism for implementing the proposed completion strategy was put in place, no decisions on the referral of cases were taken.
-On 28 August 2003, the Security Council adopted resolution 1503 in which it recalled and reaffirmed the ICTY completion strategy.51 It now called upon the ICTY to "take all possible measures" to implement the completion strategy which it defined in the following terms: first, the completion of all investigations by the end of 2004; secondly, the completion of all first instance trial activities by 2008; and lastly the completion of all work in 2010.52 Furthermore, the Security Council explicitly recalled "in strongest terms" some of the measures proposed by the ICTY to meet these deadlines, namely focusing prosecution and trial before the ICTY on "the most senior leaders suspected of being most responsible for crimes within the ICTY's jurisdiction"; transferring cases not meeting this requisite to competent national courts; and thirdly, improving the domestic courts' capacity to deal with the these cases.53 It then requested the Prosecutor and President of the ICTY to provide in their annual reports an explanation of the plans for implementing the completion strategy.54 The Security Council hereby demonstrated its intention to exercise oversight on the prosecutorial and judicial activities of the ICTY.
-Most importantly, however, the Security Council formally imposed the completion strategy as a goal on the organs of the ICTY, as opposed to merely endorsing the Tribunal's self-imposed deadlines.55
+On 28 August 2003, the Security Council adopted resolution 1503 in which it recalled and reaffirmed the ICTY completion strategy.37 It now called upon the ICTY to "take all possible measures" to implement the completion strategy which it defined in the following terms: first, the completion of all investigations by the end of 2004; secondly, the completion of all first instance trial activi-